 Unfortunately, there’s no one-size-fits-all formula to make your social media strategy successful.
 Some law firms might do well on Twitter, while others might do well on Facebook or Linkedin.

 Why is a law firm social media strategy so important?

-Social media marketing is important for law firms for a number of reasons.
+Social media for law firms is important for a number of reasons.
 First of all, social media enables them to reach a large audience at a lower cost than it would take to use traditional marketing methods.